 - Math 364 - Mathematical Modeling

-- Math 385 - Topics in Applied Math: Numerical Analysis and Mathematical Modeling
+- Math 385 - Applied Topics: Numerical Analysis

-- Math 485 - Advanced Topics in Mathematics: Partial Differential Equations
+- Math 485 - Advanced Topics: Partial Differential Equations

 - Society for Industrial and Applied Mathematics (SIAM)

 Applied mathematics, computational science, mathematical modeling, dynamical systems, applications of mathematics in biology, ecology, epidemiology and business.

 Diedrichs D, Dinkins H, Edman J, Flora S, Isihara PA, McNeill C, Swain E, Thomas H and Varberg N, Number Parity Duality, Non-Distributivity, and a Nonlinear Error-Correcting Code, Pi Mu Epsilon Journal, Vol. 14(5):307-313, 2016.